Pre-College Policies

 All in-person Pre-College students must have health insurance coverage for the duration of the program.
 Proof of insurance must be submitted before the start of the program.
 Those who fail to submit proof of insurance will not be allowed to attend.

 If you need to obtain health insurance, Pre-College students can enroll in one month of CCA Student Insurance Plan coverage while attending the program.
-Coverage for July 1-31 costs $319.05 and includes ACA-compliant health insurance through Aetna, dental and vision coverage through Anthem, and One Medical membership.
+Coverage for July 1-31 costs $351.60 and includes medical, dental, and vision coverage through Aetna insurance, including a One Medical membership.

 To purchase CCA student insurance coverage, email [email protected] and identify yourself as a CCA Pre-College student or parent/guardian interested in purchasing insurance coverage.
 Include an email address where you would like an enrollment link sent in response to your request.